genkgo/ember-localforage-adapter/README.md

 ### Upgrade - BC Breaks

-Version 2.1.0 of this adapter contains backward incompatible changes in order to be compliant with Ember Data 2.0.0.
+Version 2.1.0 (not released yet) of this adapter contains backward incompatible changes in order to be compliant with Ember Data 2.0.0.
 There is [an upgrade guide](UPGRADE.md) available.

 ### Localforage Namespace